MicrosoftDocs/azure-docs-sdk-python/docs-ref-conceptual/python-sdk-azure-samples-managed-disks.md

 disk_resource = async_creation.result()
 ```

-## Virtual Machine with Managed Disks
+## Virtual machine with Managed Disks

-You can create a Virtual Machine with an implicit Managed Disk for a
-specific disk image.
-Creation is simplified with implicit creation of
-managed disks without specifying all the disk details.
-You do not have
-to worry about creating and managing Storage Accounts.
+You can create a Virtual Machine with an implicit Managed Disk for a specific disk image.
+Creation is simplified with implicit creation of managed disks without specifying all the disk details.
+You do not have to worry about creating and managing Storage Accounts.

-A Managed Disk is created implicitly when creating VM from an OS image
-in Azure.
-In the ``storage_profile`` parameter, ``os_disk`` is now
-optional and you don't have to create a storage account as required
-precondition to create a Virtual Machine.
+A Managed Disk is created implicitly when creating VM from an OS image in Azure.
+In the ``storage_profile`` parameter, ``os_disk`` is now optional and you don't have to create a storage account as required precondition to create a Virtual Machine.

 ```python
 storage_profile = azure.mgmt.compute.models.StorageProfile(